eth-educators/eth-docker/README.md

 # eth-docker: Docker automation for Ethereum consensus and execution clients.

+**This branch has been abandoned.
+It was used for Kiln testing and will be removed with mainnet merge**

 eth-docker, a docker automation project for [Ethereum](https://ethereum.org/en/eth2/) consensus and execution clients.

 ### Getting Started